 If most or all of your thyroid gland is removed, you will need to take daily thyroid hormone replacement pills.

-For more about cancer surgery in general, see our document, Understanding Cancer Surgery: A Guide for Patients and Families.
+For more about cancer surgery in general, see A Guide to Cancer Surgery.

 Last Medical Review: 02/27/2014